dennisXZX/web-developer-notes/React.md

 import React, { Component } from 'react' import { connect } from 'react-redux'

-// define a function that takes a Component that need to be enhanced const enhanceComponent = (ChildComponent) => {
+// define a function that takes a component that need to be enhanced const withAuth = WrappedComponent => {

+  // define a class
+  class EnhancedComponent extends Component {
     state = {
       username: 'dennis',
     };

-  // define a class
-  class ComposedComponent extends Component {
     // Our component just got rendered
     componentDidMount () {
       this.shouldNavigateAway()